netcup-community/community-tutorials/community-tutorials/linux-hardening.md

     sudo nano /etc/ssh/sshd_config
     ```

-    1. **Disable Password Authentitcation**
+    1. **Disable Password Authentication**

-       As we now have a working key pair authentication we can disable password authentitcation now.
+       As we now have a working key pair authentication we can disable password authentication.
        Inside the configuration file find the following line and change Change the `yes` to `no`.
        ```bash
        PasswordAuthentication yes